HuuYuLong/MomentumDeltaNet/README.md

 The `flame/configs/` directory contains all model configurations for different architectures and sizes.

-The `flame/training_scripts/` directory contains training scripts for various models and ablation studies.
+The `flame/training_scripts/` directory contains training scripts for various models.

 A typical reproducible command is: